MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

 ## Known issues

 - You can't change your site's custom domain after you add a copilot.
 Instead, turn off the copilot, change the custom domain, and then turn the copilot again.
-- Although you can turn on the copilot feature on sites that you create outside the [regions copilot is available in](#prerequisites), the copilot might not be created.
 - If you turn off the copilot feature, allow a few minutes for background operations to complete before you turn it on again.

 ### See also